-The McGill project aims to determine whether the toads can find these ponds and breed in them and how to optimize conditions for growth and survival.
-The project team has also used the ponds to save egg masses laid in small, temporary pools that naturally form on Long Point beaches, but which dry out before the tadpoles can metamorphose.
+The McGill project aimed to determine whether the toads could find these ponds and breed in them, and how to optimize conditions for growth and survival.
+The project team also used the ponds to save egg masses laid in small, temporary pools that naturally form on Long Point beaches, but which dry out before the tadpoles can metamorphose.

-Once the tadpoles in the ponds metamorphose into toadlets, the juveniles are photographed and catalogued using image-recognition software that identifies individuals based on their unique spot patterns.
-The fencing is then removed and the toadlets head back to the wild.
+Once the tadpoles in the ponds metamorphose into toadlets, the juveniles were photographed and catalogued using image-recognition software that identifies individuals based on their unique spot patterns.
+The fencing was then removed and the toadlets headed back to the wild.
 Individuals are tracked in future surveys, revealing their survival and dispersal rates.

-Rescuing unviable egg masses from beach pools and moving them to the breeding ponds has proved very successful: approximately 30 per cent of tadpoles survive to metamorphosis, compared to a typical rate of just eight per cent in the wild and zero survival in temporary beach pools.
+Rescuing unviable egg masses from beach pools and moving them to the breeding ponds proved very successful: approximately 30 per cent of tadpoles survived to metamorphosis, compared to a typical rate of just eight per cent in the wild and zero survival in temporary beach pools.

 David M. Green.
 2016.
 Amphibian breeding phenology trends under climate change: predicting the past to forecast the future.
 Global Change Biology, 2016; DOI: 10.1111/gcb.13390